 - In Neon Genesis Evangelion, only children born after the apocalyptic Second Impact can interface with the titular robots.
 The actual reason WHY it has to be children born after Second Impact is never made clear, though with the secret of the Mechas they're piloting... it might be better not to know at all.

 - Gilgamesh features super-powered children born from embryos exposed to Applied Phlebotinum.

 - s-CRY-ed takes place in a future rocked by a geographical uprising, which has left 1% of the newborn children with the ability to manipulate matter at will and create "Alters", strange creatures that do their bidding.
 The number rises as the series progresses, evidently a side effect of continued tampering with the power of the other side, which started the whole mess.

-- Needless takes place after World War Three in which those born within the "Black Spot" gain superhuman powers.
+- NEEDLESS takes place after World War III in which those born within the "Black Spot" gain superhuman powers.